ndoering/smartfridge/documents/SoftwareDesignDocument.md

 ### 1.1 Purpose
-~~Identify the purpose of this SDD and its intended audience. (e.g. “This software design document describes the architecture and system design of XX.”).~~

 This software design document describes the architecture and system design of the SmartFridge project that accompanies the Systems and Software Engineering class.

 ### 1.2 Scope
-~~Provide a description and scope of the software and explain the goals, objectives and benefits of your project.
-This will provide the basis for the brief description of your product.~~

 The software serves as a prototype or MVP (minimum viable product) to the overarching idea of a system that tracks content inside a consumer fridge.
 As such its scope is reduced to identify bananas and evaluate